0brand/Privacy-and-Security-Focused-Browser/README.md

   Next, comment out "//" `user_pref("browser.privatebrowsing.autostart", false);`.

-  When completed, the corresponding line should look like the following text block.
+  Check the text block is identical to the one below.

   ```
   // Normalize SecBrowser behavior